Hong Kong watching Chinese nuclear plant after leak reported - WTMJ

 China is one of the biggest users of nuclear power and is building more reactors at a time when few other governments have plans for new facilities because the cost of solar, wind and other alternatives is plunging.

-Chinese leaders see nuclear as a way to reduce air pollution and demand for imports of oil and gas, which they deem a security risk.
+Chinese leaders see nuclear power as a way to reduce air pollution and demand for imports of oil and gas, which they deem a security risk.
+Government plans call for Hong Kong to use more mainland nuclear power to allow the closure of coal-fired power plants.

 The Taishan plant, which began commercial operation in December 2018, is owned by China Guangdong Nuclear Power Group and Electricite de France, the majority owner of Framatome.
 A second reactor began operating in September 2019.